IngoScholtes/pathpy/README.md

 <img src="https://github.com/IngoScholtes/pathpy/blob/master/pathpy_logo.png" width="300" alt="pathpy logo" />

+**Note**: This is the repository of an old version of pathpy.
+It will soon be replaced by [pathpy 3](https://github.com/pathpy/pathpy), which has a new [home on gitHub](https://github.com/pathpy/pathpy).

 # Introduction

 `pathpy` is an OpenSource python package for the modeling and analysis of pathways and temporal networks